andyhawks/civicactions-compliance-docs/IR-Policy.md

 See IR-4, IR-5, IR-6.

-The Technology Operations team implements automated processes such as ClamAV and AIDE to detect anomalies.
+The Operations team implements automated processes such as ClamAV and AIDE to detect anomalies.
 When these processes detect an anomaly, they escalate an alert to Security Operations team members, often automatically via Slack and/or OpsGenie.

-CivicActions' systems automatically store logs so that Technology Operations can access relevant information when investigating a potential incident.
+CivicActions' systems automatically store logs so that Operations can access relevant information when investigating a potential incident.

 See IR-4 (1), IR-6 (1).

-As described in the CivicActions security incident response guide and contingency plan, technology Operations will notify customers about incidents and potential incidents.
+As described in the CivicActions security incident response guide and contingency plan, Operations will notify customers about incidents and potential incidents.

 See IR-7.